View articleDossier of the week

 In order to facilitate the implementation of FATCA a large number of countries, including France, have negotiated intergovernmental agreements with the USA.
 Those countries will need to transpose into their national law the tax reporting requirements of FATCA.

 External corporate communication on the automatic exchange of information

 In 2014, as part of efforts to combat tax evasion, the OECD drew up a new standard on the automatic exchange of information between national governments.
 Around 60 countries, including France, have committed to exchange information as of 2017 in accordance with this new standard, with around 30 more starting in 2018.
 On 9 December 2014, the European Union's Economic and Financial Affairs Council adopted the revised directive on administrative cooperation transposing into EU law the OECD's standard on the automatic exchange of information.

 The standard requires financial institutions (banks, custodians, life insurance companies, etc.) established in signatory countries to identify those account holders who are resident for tax purposes in countries with which an exchange agreement has been signed, and to transmit information about them (contact details, account balances, earnings, gross income from the sale of securities, etc.) to their tax authority.
 This authority will then forward the data to the relevant administrations.

 Effective implementation of this exchange requires countries to enter into bilateral/multilateral agreements and the standard to be transposed into national laws.

 The Crédit Agricole Group has a presence in around 50 countries that have signed up to the automatic exchange of information.
-As such, the Crédit Agricole Group's financial institutions must be in a possession to obtain the tax residences of account holders as of 1 January 2016.
+As such, the Crédit Agricole Group's financial institutions must obtain the tax residences of account holders as of 1 January 2016.